AndersDeath/diary2/000-current.md

 # 25 May - Samstag - Berlin - 611 Tag der Einwanderung - Hot Sunny

 We were in Tiergarden today.
+It's so cool there today.
+I enjoyed our walk